rit-vip-echoes/.github/profile/pullRequests.md

 - If not approved, make sure to have detailed reasons why so the issues can be fixed.

 ## On Approval
 - Once approved, someone should merge the branch into `dev`.
-Before doing so ensure it is up to date with `dev`.
+Before doing so ensure it is up to date with `dev` to avoid potential merge conflicts.
 - Make sure to update the taskboard, moving the task/issue to `done` if not already there.